Guidance on the use of storage and access technologies

 - Do we need consent for tracking and profiling for online advertising?

-- Does ad measurement require consent?
+- Does advertising measurement require consent?

 - What types of online advertising can we use?